 If you decide to get a rabbit, instead of buying from a breeder or pet store, please choose to adopt.
 We would be pleased to explain everything you need to know to properly care for a rabbit.

-We are grateful to not-for-profits like All Sizes Rabbit Rescue that focus on abandoned rabbits in Alberta.
 Sadly, rabbits are often discarded and some people think they can survive on their own.
 But this is just another example of pet abandonment and it leads to great suffering.
 Like dogs and cats, rabbits need loving care and they should be spayed and neutered to prevent unwanted litters.

 Visit the SCARS Education page for more pet-related resources.